duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/993_AMOD18_objdet.md

       laptop $ docker container rm --force object_detection.

-Repeat step 3.
+Repeat step 4.

-**Tip 1**: We can check whether everything is working inside this container.
+**Tip 1**: We can check whether everything is working inside object detection container.
 Run `rosnode list` to check whether corresponding ros nodes are running.
 Run `rostopic list` to check whether the corresponding ros topics exist.
 You can run other ros-related command to do the check as well.

 **Tip 2**: It is very important that the right containers are working.
 Double check to make sure.

 ## Demo failure demonstration {#demo-objdet-failure}